Chrome privacy settings on Android: Tight level

 The browser can access your phone's location services to use the information for more precise searches and add choices.
 For example, if you want to book a table at a restaurant, the top search results will be of places near you.
 To enable this, Chrome transmits your location to Google servers, which puts you at risk of a data breach.
 To stop the browser from accessing this information:

-1. Go to Settings on your smartphone;
+1. Go to your smartphone's Settings;

-2. Go to the Apps & notifications section;
+2. Go to the Location section;

-3. Select App Permissions;
+3. Select App location permissions;

-5. Find Chrome in the application list;
+4. Find Chrome in the list of apps;

-6. Select Deny and confirm your decision.
+5. Select Deny and confirm your decision.

-Downside: Search results may be less accurate.
+Downside: Search results may become less accurate.

 How to protect your data